 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Temescal Valley, California
+Temescal Valley, California Weather

-Fog and sun in daily rhythm.
-Day 58 of spring.
+Summer heat deepens across the valleys.
+Day 15 of summer.
 Read this microseason across nine climate regions →

 Temescal Valley, CA